 Disclaimer: The image is for representation purposes only.

-To get the desired peace and solace, explore one of the finest religious places to visit in Tanjore, the Our Lady Of Sorrows Church.
+To get the desired peace and solace, explore one of the finest religious Tanjore tourist places, the Our Lady Of Sorrows Church.
 The third week of September is the most dynamic time when the annual car festival is held.
 The festival promotes harmony and peace among the community, despite the faith and religion of people being different.

 Location: Mappillai Naicken Patty, Tamil Nadu 613403